shrianshjena/Analysis_of_Google_Play_Android_Apps/README.md

 9. **Visualization Techniques:**
    - Plotly visualizations are used to present the analysis findings, providing an interactive and informative representation of the data.

-## How to View the Analysis

-To explore the analysis and visualizations, follow these steps:

-1. **Jupyter Notebook:**
-   - Open the Jupyter Notebook file (`Android_App_Market_Analysis.ipynb`) using Jupyter Notebook or Jupyter Lab.
-   - Execute the cells to see the analysis steps and visualizations.

-2. **View Static Images:**
-   - If viewing on GitHub, static images of Plotly visualizations are included directly in the notebook.
-   - For the full interactive experience, consider using nbviewer or Binder.

-3. **Export as HTML/PDF:**
-   - Export the notebook as HTML or PDF to view static snapshots of the analysis with visualizations.

 Feel free to explore, analyze, and gain insights into the Android app market on Google Play through this comprehensive data science project!